gurudattvshenoy/ApiTestCases/README.md

 # ApiTestCases
-API tests are present in XLS
+API tests are present in XLS as well as updated tasks information in PDF and .docx https://github.com/gurudattvshenoy/ApiTestCases/blob/master/UserAPITestCase.xlsx
-https://github.com/gurudattvshenoy/ApiTestCases/blob/master/UserAPITestCase.xlsx